-The voters elect three County Commissioners and a Sheriff to four-year terms.
-The District Attorney is also elected to a four-year term and is a state official.
-The County Commissioners are assisted in their administrative responsibilities by the County Administrator, who is responsible for implementing County policy, managing operations, budget, and supervising Department Directors.
+The voters elect three County commissioners and a Sheriff to four-year terms.
+As a state official, the District Attorney is also elected to a four-year term.
+The County commissioners are assisted in their administrative responsibilities by the county administrator, who is responsible for implementing County policy, managing operations, budget, and supervising department directors.

 Benton County operates on a biennial budget cycle.
-With a ’15-’17 total budget of approximately $207.9 million and 430 employees, Benton County provides a breadth of services through its departments of Assessment, Board of Commissioners, Community Development, District Attorney, Fairgrounds, Records and Elections, Financial Services, Health Centers, Health Department, Human Resources, Information Technology, Juvenile, Natural Areas and Parks, Public Works, and the Sheriff’s Office.
+With a ’15-’17 total budget of approximately $207.9 million and 430 employees, Benton County provides a breadth of services through its departments of Assessment, Board of Commissioners, Community Development, District Attorney, Records and Elections, Financial Services, Health Centers, Health Department, Human Resources, Information Technology, Juvenile, Natural Areas, Parks and Events, Public Works, and the Sheriff’s Office.
 To view the county budget visit http://budget.co.benton.or.us.

 2040 Thriving Communities Initiative